 Back and Neck Pain Relief

-According to the American Chiropractic Association, about 31 million Americans experience back pain (specifically in the lower back) at any given time.
+According to the American Chiropractic Association, about 31 million Americans experience back pain (specifically in the lower back) routinely.
 And, the Journal of Orthopaedic & Sports Physical Medicine says that 10 to 20 percent of the population reports neck problems, according to 2008 research.

 Every time you move, you bend your spine, squishing and compressing the discs between its bones.
 Sometimes too much spinal pressure on a disc as you’re aging can cause it to bulge out and press on a nerve, causing the nerve to get inflamed and signal pain that just won’t let up.

-Vitamin B12 can also aid in reducing pain, as it is essential for proper neurological function, making sure nerves are working as they should.
+Vitamin B12 can also aid in reducing pain, as it is essential for neurological function.
 A deficiency of this essential nutrient can lead to a chronic pain syndrome, according to a 2015 research study by the American Academy of Neurology.
-Too little of vitamin B12 can also prevent with unique symptoms, according to Harvard Medical School.
 Try eating more vitamin B12 naturally with these nutritionist-approved tips.